Irina Lerman

 Founder

-Ballet, Character, Repertoire, Neoclassical
+Ballet, Character, Repertoire, Choreography

 Graduated from Vaganova Ballet Academy and joined the Mariinskiy Ballet in the same year, 2011.